 Information if you think a benefit or decision is wrong and how to make an appeal.

-You can manage most benefits appeals online at GOV.UK
+You can manage most Department for Work and Pension benefits appeals online at GOV.UK

 - Universal Credit